RishavR/IASNLP-2018/TIMEX3/README.md

 ## Details

-Total No. of Sampled Articles:  5
+Total No. of Sampled Articles:  10

-Total No. of Articles having less than 2 TIMEX3 Tags:  1
+Total No. of Articles having  2 TIMEX3 Tags:  3

-Total No. of Articles having more than 2 TIMEX3 Tags:  4
+Total No. of Articles having more than 2 TIMEX3 Tags:  7

-Total No. of (Presumed) Ambiguous instances:  2
+Total No. of (Presumed) Ambiguous instances:  ~

 ## Explanation